Fedalto/ideas/README.md

  * You change a keyboard button setting in an application, the documentation should automatically update to show the active shortcut.
  * An application is customized to change its appearance.
 The `screenshots` in the documentation should update accordingly.
  * Applications that want something but cannot function such as an internet connection or are waiting input should know and continue when the desired state is restored.
+ * If the user has a window minimized for a while and the window has changed since it was last viewed, there may need to be a visual indication that something has happened or changed, such as a green or red fade effect.

 Existing: